All Episodes

 Really?

-Is it CNN?
+Is it Hostin or Hostin?

-That's what I mean.
+That's what we're doing.

-You don't agree with them, you're a moron.
+You don't agree with them.

-I think just a wild guess.
+I think, just a wild guess.

-I think over half of these people that show up wearing Ray Rice jerseys are just saying t to the media.
+I think over half of these people that show up wearing Ray Rice jerseys are just saying to the media.

 I think it's all media backlash.

-I think it's people saying t.
+I think it's people saying.

 I think it's people trying to tick off the media.